tabularelf/LWO/readme.md

 `lwo_destroy([id],[execute destroy (bool)])`

-Destroys struct with either ID provided, or will obtain current ID executing it.
+Destroys struct with either ID provided, or will obtain current ID executing within loop.
+Though, it's recommended for best practice to use the id of the LWO instance, as the system doesn't have a very reliable way of handling things as of yet.

 `lwo_process(event)`